lenjoseph/ToDo_MCP/README.md

 # Running Locally

+1. Ensure npm v.5.2.0 or higher and current node version are available in your env
-1. From root, run `npm i`
+2. From root, run `npm i`
-2. Ensure valid keys are set for OpenAI and WeatherAPI in a .env file (see example template)
+3. Ensure valid keys are set for OpenAI and WeatherAPI in a .env file (see example template).
+   Free WeatherAPI key can be obtained here: https://www.weatherapi.com/signup.aspx
-3. From root, run `npm start`
+4. From root, run `npm start`
-4. Terminal output will show application behavior.
+5. Terminal output will show application behavior.

 # Architecture